dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 => nil
 ```

-You could permit any message using a spy or as no object or explicitly allow just the message you want. with partial doubles, you can only do that later.
+You could permit any message using a `spy` or `as_null_object` or explicitly `allow` just the message you want.
+With partial doubles, you can only do that later.

- rspec will repair it all your changes at the end of each example. there will be object will go back to its original behavior.
+<b>RSpec will revert it all your changes at the end of each example. there will be object will go back to its original behavior.</b>

- since we are experimenting in Standalone mode we need to call the tear down explicitly to clean up what happened.
+Since we are experimenting in stand-alone mode we need to call the tear down explicitly to clean up what happened.

 ```ruby
 irb(main):012> RSpec::Mocks.teardown